 Product managers tie the production to the market needs and trends.
 They pay close attention to customer and shareholder feedback.

-Can a Product Owner Also Be a Product Manager?
+In SaaS, can a Product Owner Also Be a Product Manager?

 Yes, a product owner and product manager can be the same person.
 The roles certainly share many responsibilities and goals.
 This is why, as Roman Pilcher mentions, it makes sense that for many companies one person fulfills the needs of both roles and uses the scrum product owner as an agile product manager.
 Sometimes this direction makes the most sense for a company, especially if it is a young or small company.